 Head Coach: Florida Gulf Coast University

-A three-time Atlantic Sun Coach of the Year, head coach Dave Tollett enters his 12th season at the helm of the three-time A-Sun champion Florida Gulf Coast baseball program.
+A four-time Atlantic Sun Coach of the Year, head coach Dave Tollett enters his 15th season at the helm of the four-time A-Sun champion Florida Gulf Coast baseball program.
 He was named the program's first-ever head coach in August of 2001.

 Tollett's blue collar coaching style has helped quickly build FGCU into one of the rising programs in the country.
-Over his 10 seasons as head coach, Tollett has accumulated a record of 394-216-2 with at least 25 wins in all 10 seasons and three conference titles.
-The Eagles have won 44 of the 59 A-Sun three-game series since joining the league in 2008, including all 10 in 2010.
+Over his 14 seasons as head coach, Tollett has accumulated a record of 490-296-3 with at least 25 wins in all 14 seasons and four conference titles.
+The Eagles have won 58 of the 82 A-Sun three-game series since joining the league in 2008, including all 10 in 2010.

 Associate Head Coach: Florida Gulf Coast University

-One of the rising assistant coaches in collegiate baseball, Rusty McKee is in his ninth season with a Florida Gulf Coast program that has won three Atlantic Sun Regular Season Championships in the last five years.
-A 13-year veteran of college coaching in the state of Florida, McKee has been responsible for coordinating the recruiting efforts as well as assisting head coach Dave Tollett with all aspects of the program.
+One of the rising associate coaches in collegiate baseball, Rusty McKee enters his 13th season with a Florida Gulf Coast program that has won four Atlantic Sun Regular Season Championships since 2008.
+A veteran of college coaching in the state of Florida, McKee has been responsible for coordinating the recruiting efforts as well as assisting head coach Dave Tollett with all aspects of the program.

-During his time in Fort Myers, FGCU has compiled 283 wins, including a 104-46 mark in the A-Sun since joining Division I in 2008.
-The Eagles have won at least 36 games in six of his eight seasons.
+During his time in Fort Myers, FGCU has compiled 416 wins, including a 162-82 mark in the A-Sun since joining Division I in 2008.
+The Eagles have won at least 36 games in eight of his 12 seasons.

-McKee also handles the schedule of opponents, scouting and works with the hitters.
+McKee handles the schedule of opponents, scouting and works with the hitters.
 In addition, he has helped direct the FGCU youth baseball camps, which welcomed more than 300 participants in 2008.

 Volunteer Assistant Coach: Florida Gulf Coast University